Fanatic-Four/Hello-World/README.md

 We learned about how to send HTTP GET requests from android, various Android development, how to use Indico API's, and how difficult some API's can be to use.

 ##What's next for Hello-World
--Support for speech detection of more languages -Support for translation to more language-subtitles -Continuous detection of speech.
+  *Support for speech detection of more languages
+  *Support for translation to more language-subtitles
+  *Continuous detection of speech.
--Porting this app onto other platforms: Oculus, AR, etc.
+  *Porting this app onto other platforms: Oculus, AR, etc.